 At Ax-yZ we have chosen to invest heavily in a brand new state of the art thought laboratory.
-Einstein made his great breakthroughs by performing thought experiments.
-In our thought laboratory are going to undertaken some pretty crazy experiments of our own.
+Einstein made his great breakthroughs by performing thought experiments and we have decided to follow in his footsteps.
+In our thought laboratory, we are going to undertaken some pretty crazy experiments of our own.
 We have put a lot of effort into designing multiple redundancy and installing extra thick blast-proof glass so we believe it is a perfectly safe research environment.
-It doesn't really matter if we are cooking fried black-holes and ham or scrambled cosmos on toast, there is going to be no risk of us rupturing the fabric of the universe, or even the lab for that matter.
+It doesn't really matter if we are cooking deep fried black-holes and ham or scrambled cosmos on toast, there is going to be no risk of us rupturing the fabric of the universe, or even the lab for that matter.
 Well, we hope not anyway.

 Science has always fascinated me.
 I enjoy reading about the latest discoveries and research and am always trying to better understand the world around me.
 If you are the same you have probably also realised that, the more you know about something and the deeper you dig the more questions that present themselves.

 Hyperphysics takes an alternative look at science and tries to answer some of the Big Questions of cosmic physics from a new angle.
 This is NOT about the 'accepted wisdom' of contemporary science.
 Thousands of years ago the accepted wisdom was that the earth was flat.
 Before the spread of steam powered locomotion the accepted wisdom was that the stress of travelling too fast would most certainly kill you.
 Accepted Wisdom is an ethereal thing.
-Wait long enough and it generally turns out to be wrong or at least wildly inaccurate.
+Wait long enough and it generally turns out to be wildly inaccurate if not downright wrong.

 Do you want to read about science that is SO cutting edge that they haven't even invented the knife yet?
 Are you prepared to moth ball accepted wisdom and start the scientific process from scratch?
 Bored with only three spatial dimensions?
 Enter our Hyperphysics Laboratory and learn about an alternative reality.